Support.

 #iamred

 The #IAmRed anti-stigma social media campaign aims to further reduce stigma and isolation among women living with HIV by creating a social network of women who are open about their positive status. #IAmRed asks women living with HIV who are openly disclosing to wear red scarves and turn out in public settings such as World AIDS Day observations to, in essence, create a Sea of Red.
-The hashtag #IAmRed is used on Twitter to promote the campaign and ask other women living with HIV to wear a red scarf, film their own short video, upload it to the #IAmRed website, and share on social media.
-Visit our website at www.iamredproject.org
+The hashtag #IAmRed is used on social media to promote the campaign.
+We ask other women living with HIV to wear red, film their own short video, and send it to graceproject@legacycares.org to join the campaign!